chrisgebert/open_alex_snapshot/README.md

 ### Other options

-Depending on whether you're looking to sync files locally at all, you can alternatively decide to [query and store the OpenAlex files directly from s3](https://motherduck.com/docs/key-tasks/querying-s3-files).
-Because both OpenAlex and MotherDuck exisst in s3 region `us-east-1`, you could choose to use the OpenAlex s3 snapshot location as a source to create a MotherDuck database share or generate output files without relying on local storage at all.
+Depending on whether you're looking to sync files locally at all, you could decide to [query and store the OpenAlex files directly from s3](https://motherduck.com/docs/key-tasks/querying-s3-files).
+Because both OpenAlex and MotherDuck exist in s3 region `us-east-1`, you could choose to use the OpenAlex s3 snapshot location as a source to run your `dbt-duckdb` models and create a MotherDuck database share or generate output files without relying on local storage at all.

 I haven't tested that much and the [cold storage fees](https://motherduck.com/pricing/) may mean storing multiple full snapshots would grow to be prohibitively expensive over time for a hobby project.
 But that could be mitigated with local storage since MotherDuck will [run hybrid queries](https://motherduck.com/docs/key-tasks/running-hybrid-queries) from the CLI, combining local storage with what exists in the cloud, or only persisting certain aggregations from each snapshot.

 ## Creating a Share

-Once the database is created in MotherDuck, we can also choose to [share the database](https://motherduck.com/docs/key-tasks/managing-shared-motherduck-database/).
+Once the database is created in MotherDuck, we can also choose to [share the database](https://motherduck.com/docs/key-tasks/managing-shared-motherduck-database/), including the base snapshot table and other models we created from it.

 ```sql
 CREATE SHARE open_alex_authors_share FROM open_alex_authors